North Premier: Final league table

+Green background is the promotion place.
+Blue background is the play-off place.
+Pink background are relegation places.
+Updated: 29 April 2017 Source: "National League 3 North".
+England Rugby.

 Promotion play-off

 Each season, the runners-up in the National League 3 North, and National League 3 Midlands participate in a play-off for promotion to National League 2 North.
 The team with the best playing record, in this case Rossendale, host the match and they lost to their opponents Sheffield 31 – 32.